Yann39/ccteam-graphql/README.md

 ## Documentation

+User roles :
+- NORMAL : default user role, not member of the team
+- MEMBER : members that have been accepted in the team
+- ADMIN : administrator users

 Application uses only a few starters and libraries :
 - **Spring data JPA** starter as ORM
 - **GraphQL** starter to expose data via GraphQL